Develop an understanding of the theory and practice of counselling with the Master of Counselling at VU.

 Accredited by the Australian Counselling Association (ACA), the Master of Counselling covers:

-- an understanding of the ethics of counseling
+- an understanding of the ethics of counselling.

 - the completion of a practice-based minor thesis.